SummaryRead the full fact sheet

 Victorian Government aids and equipment programs

-The aids and equipment programs funded through the Department of Health & Human Services are administered through seven service providers.
+The aids and equipment programs funded through the Department of Health are administered by six service providers.

 The State-wide Equipment Program (SWEP) at Ballarat Health Services

-The State-wide Equipment Program (SWEP) at Ballarat Health Services administers the:
+The State-wide Equipment Program (SWEP) at Ballarat Health Services delivers the following sub-programs:

 - Supported Accommodation Equipment Assistance Scheme